 Some of the notable guests attending Biden's State of the Union address

-Washington — Each year, members of Congress and the first lady use invite guests to the State of the Union who they want to honor, thank or use highlight particular issues.
+Washington — Every year, members of Congress and the first lady invite guests to the State of the Union who they want to honor, thank or use to highlight particular issues.

 Here are the notable people expected to attend Tuesday night as guests of members of Congress or the first lady: